Best vintage shops in Malaga

 This weekly market, held on Muelle Uno (the main shopping area in Malaga Port), focuses mainly on arts and crafts.
 But in amongst the hand-made items, some of the stalls sell second-hand clothes and household items from the past.
 Prices are generally reasonable and if you buy several items, ask for a discount.

-Something of a vintage paradise, this monthly market (first Friday evening of the month) specialises in retro items and is the place to head for if you’re looking for a particular piece or after an unusual item.
+Something of a vintage paradise, this monthly market (first Friday evening of the month, except January, July, August, September and December) specialises in retro items and is the place to head for if you’re looking for a particular piece or after an unusual item.
 Several stalls sell clothes and accessories such as bags and jewellery, while others specialise in classic items like vinyl’s, telephones and even Playmobile figures.

 La Térmica Cultural Centre 7pm to midnight